Random planar maps and graphs with minimum degree two and three: Equations for 2-graphs and 3-graphs

 \begin{corollary} Let $K_{n,m}$ be the number of 3-graphs with $n$ vertices and $m$ edges.
 The generating function $K(x,y) = \sum K_{n,m}x^ny^m/n!$ is given by

 where

 and $E(x,y)$ is as in Theorem~\ref{th:kernel}. \end{corollary}

-\begin{proof} Since the weight of a simple graph is one, the number of simple 3-graphs is equivalent to the number of weighted 3-multigraphs without loops or multiple edges.
+\begin{proof} Since the weight of a simple graph is one, the number of simple 3-graphs is equal to the number of weighted 3-multigraphs without loops or multiple edges.
 This observation leads to

 Moreover, for each connected multigraph $\mathcal{\widetilde G}$, a connected simple graph $\mathcal{G}$ can be obtained by removing loops and replacing each multiple edge with a single edge.
 Then $\mathcal{\widetilde G}$ is obtained from $\mathcal{G}$ by replacing each edge with a multiple edge, and attaching zero or more loops at each vertex.
 This can be encoded as